 5. Angels Landing — A thrilling hike that takes you along the daring ridgeline of a monolith in Zion Canyon.
 This is the hike with the famous chain section that allures adrenaline junkies to grapple over rocks with drop-offs on either side.
 Allow for 3-6 hours since Angels Landing is 5 miles round-trip.

-7. Pa’rus Trail – This easy, paved 3.3-mile round-trip trail will take you alongside the Virgin River in lower Zion Canyon.
-It’s the only bike plus pet-friendly trail in the park and is wheelchair accessible.
+7. Pa’rus Trail — This easy, paved 3.3-mile round-trip trail will take you alongside the Virgin River in lower Zion Canyon.
+It’s the only bike-friendly and pet-friendly trail in the park and is wheelchair accessible.